Can Explanations Improve Recommendations? Evidence from Prediction-Informed Explanations: Methodology

 \subsubsection{Sequential history embedding.}

-The consumer's consumption history is represented as a sequence of $n$ products $\{j_{i1}, j_{i2}, ..., j_{in}\}$.
-Such sequences cannot be directly consumed by a recommender system which only takes numerical values as inputs.
-Inspired by recent developments in advanced sequence modeling in the deep learning literature \citep{vaswani2017attention}, we propose to combine two popular sequential modeling architectures to encode the sequence into a \emph{sequence embedding}, a vector of numerical values that can be jointly learned alongside the other parameters of the neural network.
+A consumer’s consumption history is represented as an ordered sequence of previously consumed products $\{j_{i_{1}}, j_{i_{2}}, \ldots, j_{i_{n}}\}$.
+Because recommender systems operate on numerical inputs, this discrete sequence must be encoded into a continuous representation.
+We therefore map the consumption history into a \emph{sequence embedding}, a learned vector representation that summarizes the consumer’s past behavior and can be jointly optimized with the rest of the model.

-The sequence embedding should ideally encode two types of information.
-The first is the \textbf{local and temporal} dependency between consecutive consumed products in the sequence.
-For example, the consumer may purchase a Nintendo Switch first and, subsequently, several digital Nintendo games in a row.
-The second type of information is the \textbf{global} relationships within a sequence, allowing each consumption to attend to all other consumptions \emph{regardless} of their distance in the sequence.
-For example, the consumer may purchase products from a niche category only once in a while (e.g., luxury watches), and we would like the resulting sequence embedding to capture such long-distance relationships.
+An effective sequence embedding should capture two types of information.
+First, it should model \textbf{local and temporal dependencies} between consecutive consumptions.
+For example, a consumer may first purchase a Nintendo Switch and subsequently purchase several digital Nintendo games in a row.
+Second, it should capture \textbf{global dependencies} across the entire sequence, allowing distant events to influence each other.
+For example, a consumer may purchase products from a niche category only occasionally (e.g., luxury watches), and we would like the resulting sequence embedding to capture such long-distance relationships.

-We propose to leverage two techniques in the recent sequence modeling research to capture both types of dependencies in the consumer's consumption history.
-Specifically, the self-attention model used in Transformers \citep{vaswani2017attention} is designed to capture global dependencies; The Gated Recurrent Unit (GRU) \citep{cho2014learning} as a type of recurrent neural networks (RNNs) is known to capture local and temporal dependencies well.
-We combine both modules, i.e., a self-attention layer followed by a GRU layer as described below, to form the sequence embedding.\endnote{A similar approach is used by \citet{li2020purs}, but their focus is on incorporating item-level heterogeneity in sequences, rather than capturing both types of dependencies.}
+To capture both types of dependencies, we combine two complementary sequence modeling components.
+We first apply a \emph{self attention} layer, as used in Transformer \citep{vaswani2017attention}, to model global relationships across the sequence.
+This is followed by a \emph{gated recurrent unit} (GRU) layer \citep{cho2014learning}, which is well-suited to capturing local and temporal dynamics.
+The output of this stacked architecture serves as the final sequence embedding.\endnote{A related hybrid approach is used by \citet{li2020purs}.
+However, their focus is on item-level heterogeneity rather than jointly modeling local and global dependencies.} The implementation details are provided in Appendix~\ref{appen:seq_embed}.